A Friend of God

 Just as in assuring our future salvation, it’s the finished work of Christ that removed every barrier standing between us and God.
 He has reconciled us and restored our relationship so we can be close to the Father.

 “For if, while we were God’s enemies, we were reconciled to him through the death of his Son, how much more, having been reconciled, shall we be saved through his life!
 Not only is this so, but we also boast in God through our Lord Jesus Christ, through whom we have now received reconciliation” (Romans 5:10-11).

-My prayer this week – Father, I do rejoice in my restored relationship with you!
+My prayer this week—Father, I do rejoice in my restored relationship with you!
 I recognize it’s all because of what Jesus has done for me.
-Will you draw me closer to you?
+Please draw me closer to you.
 In our closeness, Father, will you reveal more of yourself to me?
 Will you fill me to overflowing with the joy that such friendship with you brings?